sst/sst/README.md

 SST also supports deploying your CloudFormation stacks asynchronously.
 [Seed](https://seed.run) natively supports concurrent asynchronous deployments for your SST apps.
 And SST deployments on Seed are free!

-SST also comes with a few other niceties:

-- Automatically lints your code using [ESLint](https://eslint.org/)
-- Runs your unit tests using [Jest](https://jestjs.io/)

 Internally, SST uses the CDK CLI to invoke the various CDK commands.

 [discord]: https://sst.dev/discord